 What does the Agile Method look like in practice?

-At Knowledge Services, The Agile Method is used to develop our dotStaff™ technology.
+At Knowledge Services, the Agile Method is used to develop and maintain our dotStaff™ technology.
 Our development team works in two-week sprints to continually release updates and functionality to our technology and the applications within it.